ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 AMBA Viz is a component of [Arm Hardware Success Kits](https://www.arm.com/products/development-tools/success-kits).

-It is available to download via the [Arm Product Download Hub](https://developer.arm.com/downloads/view/HWSKT-KS-0002).
+It is available to download from the [Arm Product Download Hub](https://developer.arm.com/downloads/view/HWSKT-KS-0002).

-You can download AMBA Viz as an individual standalone component, or you can download the complete Success Kits.
+You can download AMBA Viz as a standalone component, or you can download the complete Success Kits.

-For more information on the Download Hub, refer to the [Arm Product Download Hub install guide](../pdh).
+For more information on the Download Hub, see the [Arm Product Download Hub install guide](../pdh).

 ## Installation